 How much is in their cart?

-When delivering the message to your site visitors, you need to think about 2 things—timing and format.
+When delivering the message to your site visitors, you need to think about two things—timing and format.
 Let’s look at the format first :

-There are 3 categories of display that drive the most on-site conversions.
+There are three categories of display that drive the most on-site conversions.

-Often, successful online stores are investing in automated and live chat to help reduce the anxiety that consumers feel before making a purchase from a new retailer.
-In fact, the availability of a “live” person on your site accomplishes 2 important goals:
+Successful online stores are investing in automated and live chat to help reduce the anxiety that consumers feel before making a purchase from a new retailer.
+In fact, the availability of a “live” person on your site accomplishes two important goals:

 – It allows people to ask any questions ahead of completing a purchase.
 This inspires confidence, especially for larger ticket items, that they are making the right decision